The generalized Lefschetz number and loop braid groups

-One of the main interactions between braid group theory and surface dynamics is the use of matrix representations of braid elements in order to obtain information about the existence of fixed points of the $f$, which is associated to the given braid element.
-More precisely, the trace of the matrix representations of braid groups of the $2$-disk is closely related to the abelianized generalized Lefschetz number of $f$ to $S-P$, as established by Fadell, Husseini, and Fried in the early 1980’s.
+One of the main interactions between braid group theory and surface dynamics is the use of matrix representations of braid elements in order to obtain information about the existence of fixed points of $f$, which is associated to the given braid element.
+More precisely, the trace of a matrix representation of a braid on $S=\mathbb{D}^2$, that is associated to its Burau matrix, is closely related to the abelianized generalized Lefschetz number of $f$ defined on $S-P$, as established by Fadell, Husseini, and Fried in the early 1980’s.
 The generalized Lefschetz number describes how periodic orbits not belonging to $P$ are linked with it.
 Thus, by computing the matrix representation one can obtain information about the existence and linking behavior of fixed points and periodic orbits, see Theorem 3.3 in \cite{matsuoka} for the case of the punctured $2$-disk.
 Similar results have been obtained for the torus by Huang and Jiang in \cite{huangJiang1989} and for the annulus by Jiang \cite{Jiang1992Periodic}.
-The main focus of this work is to extend this result in a $3$-dimensional setting.
+The main objective of this work is to establish a three-dimensional analogue of this result using loop braid groups.